Casino Dealer

 What kind of action do I need to be giving a casino in order to get comped a meal, room, or show tickets?

-Asked by ericL about 12 years ago
+Asked by ericL over 12 years ago

 If you're playing blackjack at less than $25 a hand for four hours, it's pretty much impossible to get any kind of comps worth using.
 Funny thing is, the guys that whine "Where's my free buffet" are the ones playing $10 a hand.
 If you really want to rack up the comps, play slot machines.
 However, I'd never play a slot machine lol so in that case, keep your BJ hand abover $25 and you'll find yourself dining on the free and taking your lady to a comped Cirque show.